EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_events_service/test_plan.md

 ## Test Case 5: Deletes an individual CAPIF Event Subscription with invalid SubscriptionId

-  This test case will check that a CAPIF subscriber (Invoker or Publisher) cannot Delete an Event Subscrioption without valid SubscriptionId
+  This test case will check that a CAPIF subscriber (Invoker or Publisher) cannot Delete an Event Subscription without valid SubscriptionId

 * Pre-Conditions: